mattbostock/timbala/docs/goals.md

 therefore have a large number of configuration options.
 For example, OpenTSDB requires Apache HBase, which requires HDFS, which requires Zookeeper.

-To reduce the operational burden, AthensDB:
+To reduce the operational burden, Timbala:

 - keeps operator-specified configuration options to a minimum